ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/00-introduction.md

 # Algorithm analysis, part 2 {#analysis-2}

-In [Chapter @sec:analysis-1] we introduced the idea of algorithmic analysis, and explained $O$-notation without providing a formal definition.
+In [Chapter @sec:analysis-1] we introduced the idea of algorithmic analysis, and explained big-$O$ notation without providing a formal definition.
 Now that you understand everything about sorting algorithms, we can go into more depth with our analysis tools.

-So far we have understood $O$-notation as complexity classes of algorithms, we say things like Linear search is $O(n)$ to describe the computational complexity of Linear search.
+So far we have understood big-$O$ as complexity classes of algorithms, we say things like Linear search is $O(n)$ to describe the computational complexity of Linear search.
 This is perfectly reasonable for everyday algorithmic analysis,